MRtrix3/mrtrix3/docs/concepts/pe_scheme.rst

 of two ways.

--  The most convenient of these is storage of (one or more) key-value field(s) encapsulated within the :ref:`image_header`, just as can be used for :ref:`diffusion_gradient_scheme_handling`.
+-  The most convenient of these is storage of (one or more) key-value field(s) encapsulated within the image header, just as can be used for :ref:`dw_scheme`.
 This ensures that the information is retained through image processing, as each *MRtrix3* command passes the header entries of the input image through to the output image.